Patio Repair

 3. We give you a quote.

-4. If you're happy to trust Earthworks with the job, we schedule the work.
+4. If you're happy to trust us with the job, we schedule the work.

 5. We come and do the work.
 You end up with a beautifully restored patio.

-It is difficult to give a simple "per square foot" price for patio repairs.
-Costs can vary widely depending on the size, location, and condition of the patio, but have a look at the following article for some rough guidelines on repair costs.
+Costs can vary widely depending on the size, location, and condition of the patio.
+Have a look at our patio repair costs guide.

-This means there's soil in the cracks or soil directly under the bricks.
-Maybe the contractor who originally built the patio put ordinary sand between the joints but it has washed away and been replaced by soil.
-For a long term, solution we recommend replacing the joint material with polymeric sand.
-We'd be happy to take care of it.
+If there are weeds growing between bricks, it means there's soil in the cracks or soil directly under the bricks.
+Maybe the contractor who originally built the patio put ordinary sand between the joints.
+That sand can wash away and been replaced by soil.
+For a long term solution, we recommend replacing the joint material with polymeric sand.
+We would be happy to take care of it.

 Get a quick estimate